Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 * The building is also available for hire which helps to generate revenue.

 ### Which features should be included in the website's design?
-#### Generic features
+#### Features on all pages
 * Consistent headers and footers must be used across all pages to allow easy use of the website.
 * Headers contain links to the other pages in the website.
 * Footers contain links to the head coach's website, membership secretary, venue hire, County League and social media.
 * Responsive design is included for all pages to allow good display of the website on desktop, tablet and mobile phone.
-* There are separate pages for adult and junior players because training and competition events are different.
+* There are separate pages for adult and junior players because training and social events are different.
 * Consistency is needed between events page (for adult members) and juniors page making it easier for families to join.
+#### Features on each page
 1. Home page
-* Introduction -question
+* Introduction - question
 * Hero image
 * Ethos statements
 * Explanations of ethos statements